Specific features of the various electronic payment systems (EPS) and how they impact the process of buying cryptocurrencies

 Thus, the first time you top up your account from a Qiwi wallet there will be a 24-48-hour hold on funds withdrawals.
 There will be no hold when you make subsequent payments from the same Qiwi wallet.

-When using YM, there is a 72-hour hold on withdrawals both for the first deposit payment and for any repeat funds transfers from the same YM account.
+When using YM, there is a 72-hour hold on withdrawals for the first deposit payment.

 All restrictions of this kind must be stated alongside the interface for topping up from a specific e-wallet.